 When you pay for something, a charge called a loading fee is added onto the exchange rate by your bank.

-The loading fee may not show up on your statement either so you won’t even know you’re paying it unless you check your terms and conditions.
+The loading fee might not show up on your statement either so you won’t even know you’re paying it unless you check your terms and conditions.

 Unfair credit card charges

-You may be able to get your current or old credit card provider to repay the last six years of late payment fees or charges for going beyond your limit.
+You might be able to get your current or old credit card provider to repay the last six years of late payment fees or charges for going beyond your limit.

 You can seek to reclaim back the difference between what you were charged and the £12 figure.